South Indian Filter Coffee

 - Add sugar to your taste to the tumbler.

-- Typically filter coffee is served in a brass or stainless steel tumbler and dabarah (container, cup) to cool the coffee.
+- Typically filter coffee is served in a brass or stainless steel tumbler and dabarah (container, cup).

 - Using your fingers carefully, lift the tumbler by the rim, as the coffee will now be piping hot.